analytics-zoo/analytics-zoo-doc/doc/source/index.rst

-ANALYTICS ZOO DOCUMENTATION
+Analytics Zoo Documentation
 ===========================

 ------

-Analytics Zoo is an open source Big Data AI platform (for distributed TensorFlow, PyTorch and keras on Apache Spark & Ray).
+**_Analytics Zoo is an open source Big Data AI platform (for distributed TensorFlow, PyTorch and keras on Apache Spark & Ray)._**

 -------

-Analytics Zoo includes the **Orca** library that seamlessly scale out your single node Python notebook across large clusters (so as to process distributed Big Data).
+Analytics Zoo includes the **_Orca_** library that seamlessly scale out your single node Python notebook across large clusters (so as to process distributed Big Data).

 .. toctree::
 ..  :maxdepth: 1